Coffee from India: Best Beans and Buying Guide

 The wetting process that the beans go through almost neutralizes the pH, which creates a very mellow cup.

-Therefore, the flavors tend to be earthy and woody, with notes of chocolate, spices, and nuts, and a full body.
+Therefore, the flavors tend to be earthy and woody, with notes of chocolate, spices, and nuts, and a full body — similar to the flavors of coffee beans grown in Thailand.
 Monsooned coffee is often compared with Sumatran coffee, which undergoes a similar wet process.

 The Coffee Board of India grades coffee in India.
 The Indian Board has quite a complicated grading system that extends to all different types of coffee beans, including Robusta.
 We won’t dive into the system’s nuances, but essentially beans are graded based on their moisture and size.
 For Monsoon Malabar beans, AA is the highest grade.